-Born in Kanagawa in 1998, Karen Shiozawa spent several years of her childhood in the Netherlands and is currently a postgraduate student at Tokyo Zokei University.
+Born in Kanagawa in 1998, Karen Shiozawa spent several years of her childhood in the Netherlands and is a graduate student of Tokyo Zokei University.
 Shiozawa is consistently seeking to expand the realm of communication mediated through her work.
 While projecting her childhood memories and everyday feelings into the two-dimensional works, she is also aiming to represent a world that is perceived through means other than sight by cultivating the ways of expression using sound, light, and three-dimensional forms.
 She was awarded the Best Formative Art Prize at the Asian Creative Art Exhibition 2018 held at The National Art Center, Tokyo.

 Real true world - it would be the memory of the world which could once exist or the appearance of the future what I have not seen yet.

 People who saw my artworks recognize the worlds which could exist countlessly and can feel an admiration or nostalgia for the bright and unfathomable extent of space which can be seen through the gap of those worlds, then they can open many doors of imagination.

 Bridging people's consciousness to consciousness, recognition to recognition, I would like to create artworks which can capture people's voice of heart that people could not notice in the real world. — Karen Shiozawa